Brothel

 The Pascha brothel in Cologne, Germany, is the largest brothel in Europe.
 During the 2006 FIFA World Cup, the poster had the Saudi Arabian flag and Iranian flag blacked out after protests and threats.

-A brothel, strumpet house, bordello, bawdy house, ranch, house of ill repute, house of ill fame, or whorehouse is a place where people engage in sexual activity with prostitutes.
-For legal or cultural reasons, establishments often describe themselves as massage parlors, bars, strip clubs, body rub parlours, studios, or by some other description.
+A brothel, strumpet house, bordello, bawdy house, ranch, house of ill repute, house of ill fame, or whorehouse, is a place where people engage in sexual activity with prostitutes.
+For legal or cultural reasons, establishments often describe themselves as massage parlors, bars, strip clubs, body rub parlors, studios, or by some other description.
 Sex work in a brothel is considered safer than street prostitution.

 Legal status

-On 2 December 1949, the United Nations General Assembly approved the Convention for the Suppression of the Traffic in Persons and of the Exploitation of the Prostitution of Others.
-The convention came into effect on 25 July 1951 and by December 2013, had been ratified by 82 states.
-The convention seeks to combat prostitution, which it regards as "incompatible with the dignity and worth of the human person."
-Parties to the convention agreed to abolish regulation of individual prostitutes, and to ban brothels and procuring.
-Some countries not parties to the convention also ban prostitution or the operation of brothels.
-Various United Nations commissions, however, have differing positions on the issue.
-For example, in 2012, a Joint United Nations Programme on HIV/AIDS (UNAIDS) convened by Ban Ki-moon and backed by United Nations Development Programme and UNAIDS, recommended decriminalization of brothels and procuring.